 TLDR: The sweet spot of protein consumption based on the latest research is 1.6g of protein per kg of current weight (for maintenance) or ideal weight (for weight gain or weight loss goals) (PMID: 28698222).

-Now, our protein intake may shift depending on needs and goals…
+Now, our protein intake may shift depending on our needs and goals…

 Differing goals that would impact how and what you’re eating could look like:

 All of those (and more) may change how you approach protein consumption (as well as other macros and caloric intake).

 At the very least, we want to ensure that protein intake supports our health and maintains lean muscle mass.